 See the DNR zebra mussel page for latest information: https://www.dnr.state.mn.us/invasives/aquaticanimals/zebramussel/index.html

 Eurasian watermilfoil is aptly named since its origin was in Europe and Asia.
 This problem species was first recorded in Minnesota in 1987.
 It is a rooted, aquatic invasive plant with greenish leaves and white to reddish stems.
 The plant carries a short pink flower spike which produces tiny yellow flowers.
 It causes recreational and ecological damage by overtaking the native plants and provides unsuitable food, shelter and nesting habitat for native animals.

 Through the University of Minnesota and the Minnesota Aquatic Invasive Species Research Center (MAISRC), you can find an Identification Guide to aquatic invasive species (AIS) that are high-risk for Minnesota waters, along with some look-alike species.
-The information was updated in February.
-You can Click here to download a printable version of the guide or purchase it through the UofM Bookstore.
+You can Click here to download a printable version of the guide.

 Invasive yellow iris (Iris pseudacorus) was discovered on the shore of White Bear Lake near the historic Fillebrown House in the summer of 2020 and treated later that summer.

 Yellow iris expands quickly via rhizomes and forms dense mats of roots that crowd out native species, reduce the habitat available to native fish and waterfowl, and clog and narrow waterways.
 All parts of the plant are toxic to livestock and other animals.